-- Step 1 Choose Web Security Manager > Defined Time Ranges.

 - Step 2 Click Add Time Range.

 - Step 3 Enter a name for the time range.

 - Step 4 Choose a Time Zone option:

 Option Description Use Time Zone Setting From Appliance Use the same time zone as the Web Security appliance.
-Specify Time Zone For Limiting Access by Time of Day Configure a time zone which is different to that used by the Web Security appliance.
+Configure a time zone which is different to that used by the Web Security appliance.